neondatabase/website/content/docs/guides/prisma-migrate.md

 The `directUrl` property is available in Prisma version [4.10.0](https://github.com/prisma/prisma/releases/tag/4.10.0) and higher.
 </Admonition>

-After adding the `directUrl` property to your `schema.prisma` file, update your `.env` file with the `DATABASE_URL` and `DIRECT_URL` variables settings.
-Set `DATABASE_URL` to the pooled connection string for your Neon database, and set `DIRECT_URL` to the direct (non-pooled) connection string.
-Your `SHADOW_DATABASE_URL` variable can continue to use the same direct data connection string.
+After adding the `directUrl` property to your `schema.prisma` file, update the `DATABASE_URL` and `DIRECT_URL` variables settings in your your `.env` file:

+1. Set `DATABASE_URL` to the pooled connection string for your Neon database.
+Applications that require a pooled connection should use this connection.
+1. Set `DIRECT_URL` to the direct (non-pooled) connection string.
+This is the direct connection to the database required by Prisma Migrate.

+Your `SHADOW_DATABASE_URL` variable can continue to use the same direct database connection string.

 For example:

 ```text
 DATABASE_URL="postgres://daniel:<password>@ep-restless-rice-862380-pooler.us-east-2.aws.neon.tech:5432/neondb?pgbouncer=true"